Archive-42/nov-static/FrontEndJobPrep-master/EXTRA/DIRECTORY/week-9/Friday/W9D5/Windows-Postgres-Installation.md

 You should get used to seeing this because many open-source applications aren't signed with the Microsoft Store for monetary and philosophical reasons.

-Otherwise, if you trust Paxa like App Academy and tens of thousands of other developers do, then click the link that reads "More info" and the "Run anyway" button.
+Otherwise, if you trust Paxa like WebDevHub and tens of thousands of other developers do, then click the link that reads "More info" and the "Run anyway" button.